wazuh/wazuh-documentation/source/user-manual/wazuh-dashboard/config-file.rst

     These options are only applied for newly inserted APIs on the *Settings* tab, not for the existing ones.

-    Extensions are configured outside the host configuration at the same level as the word hosts

 extensions.pci
 ^^^^^^^^^^^^^^